 Rare 2020 Quarter Error List

 The 2020 America the Beautiful Quarters closed out the program’s penultimate year with five designs celebrating national parks and historic sites.
-While millions entered circulation, certain minting anomalies have elevated specific examples beyond face value.
+While hundreds of millions entered circulation, certain minting anomalies have elevated specific examples far beyond face value.

 The American Samoa quarter features a Samoan fruit bat mother hanging upside down with her pup, but certain specimens show the mother bat’s facial features blurred or completely obscured.
-This occurs when foreign material—typically a mixture of lubricant and metal dust—clogs the die and transfers onto the planchet during striking.
+This occurs when foreign material — typically a mixture of lubricant and metal dust — clogs the die and transfers onto the planchet (the blank coin disc) during striking.

 The severity varies from affecting only the left eye area to obscuring the entire face.
-Collectors refer to these as “Faceless Bat” or “Blind Bat” errors.
-Values range from $50 in lower grades to $500 in MS67, with examples grading MS66 selling around $295 in 2024.
+Collectors refer to these as “Faceless Bat” or “Blind Bat” errors, and some partial versions appear as a one-eyed or forehead-missing bat.
+Values range from $50 in lower grades to $500 in MS67, with MS66 examples selling around $295 in 2024.

-Philadelphia mint specimens showing this error typically sell for $150-225 in MS65 condition.
-West Point variants carrying the V75 privy mark command additional premiums when paired with this striking anomaly.
+Philadelphia Mint specimens showing this error typically sell for $150–$225 in MS65 condition.
+West Point variants carrying the V75 privy mark command additional premiums when paired with this striking anomaly, making them among the most desirable 2020 error combinations.

 2. Off-Center Strike Errors

-Off-center strikes occur when the blank planchet loads improperly into the collar, causing both obverse and reverse designs to stamp off-center and leaving a portion of the coin unmarked.
-The value depends heavily on the percentage of blank area and whether the date remains visible.
+Off-center strikes occur when the blank planchet loads improperly into the collar, causing both obverse and reverse designs to stamp off-center and leaving a blank crescent on one side.
+Value depends heavily on the percentage of misalignment and whether the date remains visible.

 A 2020 Marsh-Billings-Rockefeller quarter showed minor off-center striking with part of “Rockefeller” positioned on the rim, selling for $126.
-A 16% off-center 2020-W Salt River Bay grading MS66 commanded $560 in 2023 due to the combination of scarce West Point mintage and visible error.
+A 16% off-center 2020-W Salt River Bay graded MS66 commanded $560 in 2023 on eBay, due to the combination of scarce West Point mintage and visible error.

-Typical off-center errors on standard P and D mint quarters trade between $20-200 depending on displacement severity.
-The West Point variants with V75 privy marks elevate these values significantly, particularly when certified by major grading services with special labels like “First Week of Discovery.”
+Typical off-center errors on standard P and D mint quarters trade between $20–$200 depending on displacement severity.
+West Point variants with V75 privy marks elevate these values significantly, particularly when certified by PCGS or NGC with special labels like “First Week of Discovery.”

 3. Missing Clad Layer Errors

-Modern quarters consist of a pure copper core sandwiched between outer layers of 75% copper and 25% nickel.
-When impurities interfere during the bonding process, the nickel clad layers can split off from the copper core, exposing the copper interior.
+Modern quarters consist of a pure copper core sandwiched between outer layers of cupronickel.
+When impurities interfere during the bonding process, the nickel clad layers can fail to bond to the copper core — exposing the reddish copper interior underneath.

-The 2020-D American Samoa quarter produced the most dramatic examples.
-One specimen missing approximately 98% of its reverse clad layer sold for $2,499 in MS66 condition, displaying a standard silvery obverse but nearly pure copper reverse.
+The 2020-D American Samoa quarter produced the most dramatic documented examples of this error type.
+One specimen missing approximately 98% of its reverse clad layer sold for $2,499 in MS66 condition (graded by PCGS — the Professional Coin Grading Service), displaying a standard silvery obverse but a nearly fully copper reverse.
+The coin also weighs about 15% less than a normal quarter (roughly 4.8 grams versus the standard 5.67 grams) — a weight test you can perform at home with a jeweler’s scale.

-For America the Beautiful Quarters specifically, reverse missing clad layers command five to ten times more than obverse errors because collectors prefer seeing the design side in copper.
-Only four examples of this extreme 2020-D variety are certified, making it among the scarcest modern quarter errors.
+As of mid-2025, only four examples of this extreme 2020-D variety have been certified by PCGS, making it among the scarcest modern quarter errors known.
+For America the Beautiful Quarters specifically, reverse missing clad layers command five to ten times more than obverse errors because collectors prefer seeing the design side rendered in copper.

 Where To Sell Your 2020 Quarter?